Learning Preconditions of Hybrid Force-Velocity Controllers for Contact-Rich Manipulation: HFVC Skill

 During the controller construction, our algorithm take as inputs the start(current) object pose $\prescript{W}{}{\Tau}_O$, desired object pose $\prescript{W}{}{\Tau}_{sg}$, partially observed object environment contacts, and the robot object contact(s).
 The algorithm first reason about the 3D environment contact mode of the desired motion (i.e. which contacts are separating and which contacts are sliding), by comparing the environment contact locations at the current object pose and desired object poses.
 Our controller will maintain this environment contact mode during execution.
 For robot object contact(s), we assume they are either a sticking point contact or a sticking small patch contact with the object (can be approximated by over three point contacts).
 Now we get the contact mode of all the contacts in the system --- environment contacts could be sticking, sliding or separating.
 Robot contacts are always sticking.
 And we fix this contact mode.
 A fixed contact mode enables us to safely use continuous constrained dynamics in our following computations.
 More importantly, by choosing to maintain a contact mode, we don't need to perform contact detection and estimation (which is expensive and slow) during execution.

 During the execution, at each timestep, the controller first update the current object pose estimation $\prescript{W}{}{\Tau}_O$.
 Assuming the object-environment contacts are fixed in the world frame (not moving), we update the environment contact locations and normals in the object frame.
-There are three steps in computing the hybrid force velocity control parameters: \begin{enumerate} \item Compute hand velocity \item Compute force control direction and magnitude \item Compute velocity control directions and magnitudes \end{enumerate} In the first step, we compute the desired contact mode constrained hand velocity $v_h \in \mathbb{R}^6 $ (in body twist form).
+There are three steps in computing the hybrid force velocity control parameters: \begin{enumerate} \item Compute velocity control directions and magnitudes \item Compute force control directions \item Compute force control magnitudes \end{enumerate} In the first step, we compute the desired contact mode constrained hand velocity $v_h \in \mathbb{R}^6 $ (in body twist form).
 Velocity command $v_h$ is solved with a quadratic programming with which the cost is to get the constrained object velocity $v_o$ as close as possible to the desired object velocity $v_o^{\mathrm{des}}$. $v_o^{\mathrm{des}}$ is computed by the desired object pose and current object pose from using the first order Euler integration.

 We scale this hand velocity to be no larger than some threshold.